 Davaar Island is situated at the mouth of Campbeltown Loch and can be reached by the causeway called the Dhorlin at low tide.
 This is one of only 17 islands that can be reached by walking from mainland Scotland.
 With an operating lighthouse and inhabited by goats, sheep and mink, the island also has a hidden treasure.
 Inside one of the caves is a painting of the Crucifixion by local artist Archibald MacKinnon in 1887.
 Take a trip there yourself to investigate!

-Pop by the Tourist Information office in Campbeltown for tide times and an information sheet for an excellent day out.
+Get the tide times from us here for an excellent day out.

 Aqualibrium is situated on Kinloch Green in Campbeltown and offers spectacular views of Campbeltown Bay.
 They have a 25m x 13m, six lane swimming pool that offers lots of activities and is available for private hire.
 A fitness suite, including gym and weights, and relaxation suite (steam room and sauna) is also available.
 Look out for Family Fun time and take the whole family!

 Wildly popular with surfers and with a nearby surfing school to boot, Westport Beach is scenic, wild and beautiful.
 Spend the day, take a walk, enjoy a picnic or do it all.
 There’s free parking too!

 The Machrihanish Golf Club was established 1876.
 The Championship Course is well known throughout the world as a 1st class natural links course.
 There is also the Pans Course (9 hole), 2 practise areas, a fully stocked Professional Shop and the Clubhouse available for bar and catering

 Carradale is an excellent base of operations.
 Remote enough to give you that feeling of seclusion and with enough amenities to make you feel at home.
 Nearby are three popular walks with the fourth part of The Kintyre Way: